jfrog/jfrog-saas-log-collector/saas-log-analytics/splunk/README.md

    4. 'pvc.yaml' - Do Not Edit unless need to change storage type and value, storage requirements for running, review the allotted storage and type (30 GB default), adjust according to your cluster needs
    5. 'run_commands.txt' - Do Not Edit, sequence of commands that needs to be run to setup the jfrog saas log collector
 2. Once done run the following commands, examples for illustration, alter to suit your file paths
-   1. Create a namespace, execute - 'kubectl create ns jfrog-saas'
+   1. Create a namespace, execute - ``` kubectl create ns jfrog-saas```
-   2. Create k8s secret, execute - 'kubectl create secret generic jfrog-saas-log-collector-secret --from-file=saas-config=saas-config.yaml -n jfrog-saas'
+   2. Create k8s secret, execute - ``` kubectl create secret generic jfrog-saas-log-collector-secret --from-file=saas-config=saas-config.yaml -n jfrog-saas```
-   3. Create k8s configmap, execute - 'kubectl create configmap splunk-settings --from-env-file=splunk-config.txt -n jfrog-saas'
+   3. Create k8s configmap, execute - ``` kubectl create configmap splunk-settings --from-env-file=splunk-config.txt -n jfrog-saas```
-   4. Create PVC for the intended cluster, execute - 'kubectl apply -f pvc.yaml -n jfrog-saas'
+   4. Create PVC for the intended cluster, execute - ``` kubectl apply -f pvc.yaml -n jfrog-saas```
-   5. Create deployment for the intended cluster, execute - 'kubectl apply -f deployment.yaml -n jfrog-saas'
+   5. Create deployment for the intended cluster, execute - ``` kubectl apply -f deployment.yaml -n jfrog-saas```
 3. Check the logs on both the containers for the status, if any errors, they should be self explanatory.
    1. For Detail config of JFrog Saas Log Collector, check [here](https://github.com/jfrog/jfrog-saas-log-collector#usage)